Masoretic Text: Scribal emendations – Tikkune Soferim

 Early rabbinic sources, from around 200 CE, mention several passages of Scripture in which the conclusion is inevitable that the ancient reading must have differed from that of the present text.
 The explanation of this phenomenon is given in the expression "Scripture has used euphemistic language" (כנה הכתוב), i.e. to avoid anthropomorphism and anthropopathism.

 Rabbi Simon ben Pazzi (3rd century) calls these readings "emendations of the Scribes" (tikkune Soferim; Midrash Genesis Rabbah xlix.
 7), assuming that the Scribes actually made the changes.
 This view was adopted by the later Midrash and by the majority of Masoretes.
 In Masoretic works these changes are ascribed to Ezra; to Ezra and Nehemiah; to Ezra and the Soferim; or to Ezra, Nehemiah, Zechariah, Haggai, and Baruch.
-All these ascriptions mean one and the same thing: that the changes were assumed to have been made by the Men of the Great Synagogue.
+All these ascriptions mean one and the same thing: that the changes were assumed to have been made by the Men of the Great Assembly.

 The term tikkun Soferim (תקון סופרים) has been understood by different scholars in various ways.
 Some regard it as a correction of biblical language authorized by the Soferim for homiletical purposes.
 Others take it to mean a mental change made by the original writers or redactors of Scripture; i.e. the latter shrank from putting in writing a thought which some of the readers might expect them to express.

 The assumed emendations are of four general types: